jonathanolson/slither/notes/patterns.md

   -
   - DOC note somewhere approaches, especially "we can't combine highlander rules"
   -
-  - Add testing to edge-color (in correctness)
-    - Actually, we seem to be limiting this because it takes a while... should we find a better way to test?
-  -
-  - sorted() on binary collections [and better sorting]
-    - Come up with a better "rule complexity" metric, sectors are not THAT bad.
-ONLY measure the input size?
-      - ACTUALLY JUST MEASURE HOW OFTEN RULES COME UP ON RANDOM THINGS?
-        - can we iteratively improve the ranking of rules?
-Repeatedly solve generated puzzles (full difficulty), see how often we use each rule
-  -
-  - ASSERTIONS?
-    - UNIT TEST all of the BinaryRuleCollection things! isRedundant, etc., verify with other implementation
-  -
   - Embeddings taking up 44MB, lets switch to index arrays (instead of maps).
 Compact and fast, since we have contiguous indices, right? (maps ALL of something)
+    - Embeddings be index-based (we can still reproduce the effects of the maps)
       - Sounds great.
 Have edge indices map to edge index OR array index (based on whether it is an exit)
       - We should CHANGE the code that computes embeddings(!)
   -
   - Pause execution
     - https://pptr.dev/api/puppeteer.page.emulatecputhrottling